qwe321qwe321qwe321/vid2gif-ffmpeg-gifski/README.md

 ### How does it work?
 `Win`+`R` and type `Shell:sendto`, you'll see the `SendTo` folder, and that it is.

+You can do it on your own via creating a shortcut and move it to the 'SendTo' folder.

 # Usage
 ## Drag and drop